Phone-GWP-group

 It can be critical to your business’s success that you hit sales targets during crucial trading periods, such as Black Friday, Christmas, Easter and more (exactly when depends on your industry).

 Seasonal packaging is undoubtedly an excellent tool for helping you stand out, drive sales, retain customers, and foster loyalty.
-However, getting it wrong can see you stuck with an excess of packaging (and products) that become obsolete or negatively affect your overall performance.
+However, getting it wrong can result in an excess of packaging (and products) that becomes obsolete or negatively affects your overall performance.

 The steps above can be a good starting point for creating your seasonal packaging.
 Still, if in any doubt, it pays to speak with a packaging designer who can help you maximise the success of your promotional packs (someone like GWP, in fact).